GillyRabutTsurwa/mapty-app-jonas/notes.md

   - adjusting of variables, parametres, etc was needed because of scope
 - i also coded the error handling for bad form inputs
 - had a much needed refresher on ```gulp-mode```

+## 8. Rendering Workouts

+- in this commmit, we are taking our collection (array) of workout objects and rendering them, as lists, to the DOM
+- the bulk of the code written in this function is found in the ```_renderWorkout()```